ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Candidate Racing

-The primary goal of the Candidate Racing process is to successfully negotiate a protocol stack to an endpoint over an interface—to connect a single leaf node of the tree—with as little delay and as few unnecessary connections attempts as possible.
+The primary goal of the Candidate Racing process is to successfully negotiate a protocol stack to an endpoint over an interface to connect a single leaf node of the tree with as little delay and as few unnecessary connections attempts as possible.
 Optimizing these two factors improves the user experience, while minimizing network load.

 This section covers the dynamic aspect of connection establishment.
 The tree described above is a useful conceptual and architectural model.
 However, an implementation is unable to know the full tree before it is formed and many of the possible branches ultimately might not be used.